Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Introduction

+Our simulations illustrate that when the CCL network is dense (in the sense that most institutions can access most trading opportunities), CCLs have very little impact on the prices of trades.
+However, as the edge density falls, we observe that the skipping costs of trades rise sharply and that the trade-price volatility rises sharply, whereas the quote-price volatility remains almost constant.
+We also observe that network topology has noticeable effects on our results.
+For example, for a given edge density, the mean skipping cost is markedly higher for a core--periphery network than it is for an Erd\H{o}s--R\'{e}nyi network.

-Together, our results paint an interesting and complex picture regarding the impact of CCLs in financial markets.
-They also raise several important issues for regulators and policy makers.
-Both our empirical investigation and our model simulations suggest that when liquidity is plentiful, CCLs may indeed be an effective tool for mitigating counterparty risk.
-However, our model also illustrates how an aggressive application of CCLs can create large jumps in the trade-price series, even when the quote-price series remain relatively stable.
-We therefore argue that understanding and monitoring how institutions set and adjust their CCLs is a vital step for regulators in assessing how their implementation might impact market stability and, ultimately, whether they constitute a benefit or a hindrance in combating systemic risk.
+Together, our empirical and simulation results paint a complex picture about the impact of CCLs, raising important questions for policy makers and regulators.
+Both sets of results illustrate that the application of CCLs does not necessarily result in many institutions paying large skipping costs for their trades.
+Therefore, CCLs may provide market participants with the benefits of selective diversification without causing them to incur large additional costs during everyday trading.
+However, our model also illustrates how an aggressive application of CCLs can lead to much larger skipping costs and can also create large jumps in the trade-price series, even when the quote-price series remains relatively stable.
+We thus argue that understanding and monitoring how institutions set and adjust their CCLs is vital for regulators when assessing how the implementation of CCLs may impact market stability.

-Our work contributes to the rapidly growing literature that addresses effective ways to mitigate counterparty risk.
-We discuss several such publications, and highlight how CCLs differ from other possible approaches to this problem in Section~\ref{sec:existingApproaches}.
-More generally, we also contribute to the literature about the causes and consequences of counterparty risk. \citet{Jarrow:2001counterparty} noted that market-wide risk factors and institution-specific counterparty risks can interact to generate highly correlated failure probabilities for different institutions. \citet{Giesecke:2004cyclical} illustrated how the strength of default-contagion effects depend heavily on the specific counterparty network between different institutions. \citet{Jorion:2009credit} noted that counterparty risk contagion could explain the strongly clustered nature of defaults over time, and thus conjectured that a fear of counterparty failures could explain the sudden worsening of the international credit crisis after the collapse of Lehman in 2008.
-Our paper adds a specific focus on how CCLs feature in this discussion.

-Our model contributes to the literature on price formation in non-centralized liquidity pools. \citet{Perraudin:1996interdealer} studied price formation in a model of trade in a decentralized market in which designated market makers attempt to infer information based on the order flow that they experience from dealers.
-Our paper incorporates a similar framework in which individual institutions trade bilaterally.
-In contrast to \citet{Perraudin:1996interdealer}, our core focus is the relationship between the institutions' interaction topology and the consequent impact on trade prices.